Not everyone knows what "mindset" means or why it counts.

-Not everyone knows what "mindset" means or why it matters.
-Beyond poker's technical bells and whistles, as the game gets harder, for some a strong mental game is a new edge.
+Beyond poker's technical bells and whistles, as the game gets harder, a strong mental game becomes a real edge.

 Predictable leaks